afaranha/skmo-role/crc/README.md

 ## Description

-This role follows the install_yamls documentation exactly to set up CRC and OpenStack operators.
-It executes the standard workflow:
+This role follows the install_yamls documentation exactly to set up CRC infrastructure.
+It executes the core CRC workflow:

 1. `make crc` - Install and start CRC
 2. `make crc_storage` - Configure persistent storage
 3. `make input` - Create input secrets

-4. `make openstack` - Install OpenStack operators
+**Note**: OpenStack operators installation has been moved to the separate `openstack` role for better modularity.

 ## Requirements